Longfld/ASPNETcoreAngularJWT/README.md

 Now you can stop google and find out how to do bear JWT token Authentication, it is simple!

-At backend: MS$ provide middleware UseJwtBearerAuthentication for bear JWT token Authentication, so, things turns to be as simple as add the middleware at Startup.cs
+At backend: MS$ provide middleware AddAuthentication().AddJwtBearer() for bear JWT token Authentication, so, things turns to be as simple as add the middleware at Startup.cs

 At frontend(angular in this case): save the token in sessionStorage, and when talking to backend, set header of http(https for production) request as: